Typescript-TDD/ts-auto-mock/README.md

 Let's have a look.

 * If you are interested to use it with jasmine please go to [jasmine-ts-auto-mock](https://github.com/uittorio/jasmine-ts-auto-mock)
-* If you are interested to use it with jest please go to jest-ts-auto-mock (work in progress)
+* If you are interested to use it with jest please go to [jest-ts-auto-mock](https://github.com/uittorio/jest-ts-auto-mock)

 ## Requirements
 `